Spirent/openperf/targets/spiperf/doc/spiperf.1.md

 **spiperf** is a command line tool inspired by _iperf3_ that uses _OpenPerf_ as an underlying stack for increased performance, flexibility, and analytical capability.
 An emphasis has been placed on ease-of-use to allow minimal user input to run a meaningful test.
 At the same time a rich assortment of command-line options are provided so that discerning users may have enhanced control over their tests.

 **spiperf** uses a client-server model for configuration and control purposes.
 A _server_ waits for a _client_ to connect and send configuration details.
-Once the test is started by the _client_, both sides collect statistics and present them to the user.
+Once the _client_ starts the test, both sides collect statistics and present them to the user.
 This terminology is borrowed from _iperf_.

 **spiperf** has two major modes of operation: stateful (TCP) and stateless (UDP) traffic.

-In stateless mode **spiperf** configures traffic between _client_ and _server_ and provides statistics related to throughput, latency, and loss, if any.
-Using a special signature embedded within each packet it is able to determine latency and loss in one direction without the need for round-trip transmission.
+In stateless mode **spiperf** configures traffic between _client_ and _server_ and provides statistics related to throughput, latency, and loss. **spiperf** measures one-way latency and loss using a special signature embedded within each packet.

 Stateful mode has not been implemented at this time.

 By default **spiperf** operates much like _iperf3_.
-Most _iperf3_ options are honored and results are presented in a comparable format.
-An extended set of options are also provided, which unlock the full capabilities of **spiperf**.
-These extended options are intended to supplement and extend functionality.
+Most _iperf3_ options are honored and results are presented in a comparable format. **spiperf** also provides an extended set of options, which unlock the full capabilities of **spiperf**.

 To use **spiperf** user must first start one or two _OpenPerf_ instances.